Waikato/kiwiwords/docs/index.md

 ### Get in touch

-If you would like to get in touch with us, please email [Andreea Calude](https://www.calude.net/andreea/) for general research inquiries (andreea@waikato.ac.nz) and [David Trye](https://www.cs.waikato.ac.nz/~dgt12/) for website admin or data-related issues (dtrye@waikato.ac.nz).
+If you would like to get in touch with us, please email [Andreea Calude](https://www.calude.net/andreea/) for general research inquiries (andreea@waikato.ac.nz) and [David Trye](https://www.cs.waikato.ac.nz/~dgt12/) for website admin or data queries (dtrye@waikato.ac.nz).

 ### Publications